ARM-software/lisa/doc/target.rst

    :param timeout: timeout (in seconds) for the transfer; if the transfer does
        not  complete within this period, an exception will be raised.
    :param globbing: If ``True``, the ``source`` is interpreted as a globbing
         pattern instead of being take as-is.
-If the pattern has mulitple matches, ``dest`` must be a folder (or will be created as such if it does not exists yet).
+If the pattern has multiple matches, ``dest`` must be a folder (or will be created as such if it does not exists yet).